Working at height in Brentwood

 The Brentwood building portfolio

-Walk a sample of Brentwood roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover corporate headquarters and commercial offices, retail and town-centre commercial, and council buildings and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+Walk a sample of Brentwood roofs across a single inspection week and the same building types keep recurring.
+On the ground we cover corporate headquarters and commercial offices, retail and town-centre commercial, the hotel estate, council buildings, and the schools — including the listed Brentwood School.
+The defining inspection pattern splits two ways: modern parapet guardrail and abseil-point anchors on the commercial offices, set against the older anchors and listed-building consent constraints on the school and Cathedral stock, where replacement fixings have to respect heritage specification.
+Every defect is photographed and marked to its position on a roof plan, then measured against the manufacturer’s repair data where the system is known — and, on the unbranded or older anchors, against the British Standard that governs that system type.
+It is all delivered as one written compliance pack that answers internal H&S review, insurer scrutiny, and any incoming audit from a single document.

 Areas of Brentwood we regularly attend